 Attending conferences can be mentally exhausting, making it imperative to prioritize fluid intake to enhance concentration and alertness.
 Pic Courtesy: Freepik

-A few reasons why bringing a water bottle to a conference might be a good idea:
+Here are a few reasons why bringing a water bottle to a conference might be a good idea:

 i) Staying hydrated is essential for maintaining physical and mental energy levels.
 Conferences can be mentally draining, and it’s essential to ensure you’re getting enough fluids to help you stay focused and alert.